crim-ca/weaver/docs/source/processes.rst

     The data of the multiple outputs are simultaneously returned, but their encoding depend on the requested ``Accept`` header.
 By default, the :ref:`Results <job-results-document-minimal>` structure encoded as :term:`JSON` is employed.
-    However, the :ref:`Results for Multiple Outputs <job-results-raw-multi>` example using ``multipart/related`` contents could also be obtained if requested.
-Other representations, such as packaging the results under a single ZIP archive could also be returned.
+    However, the :ref:`Results for Multiple Outputs <job-results-raw-multi>` example using ``multipart/related`` contents could also be obtained if requested, or as established by using other parameter combinations.
+    Other content representations, such as packaging the results under a single ZIP archive, could also be returned if requested.
+However, alternate representations might not allow some ``transmissionMode`` combinations according to their logical representation (e.g.: a ZIP archive could refuse ``transmissionMode: reference`` to only allow files to be directly included in the ZIP, rather than link references to them).

 .. [#resValRef]
     Although the general "*response structure*" is established by other parameters in this case, whether respective outputs are returned by ``value`` or by ``reference`` depend on the ``Prefer`` header and ``transmissionMode`` combinations, as well as each output's literal/complex data type representation.
+    Typically, complex file-like outputs would be automatically represented by link references, and literal data outputs would be represented with their values inline.
 See :ref:`proc_op_job_results` for more details.

+    To request only a specific output, while using the automatic resolution rather than specifying ``value`` or ``reference`` explicitly, the ``transmissionMode`` should be omitted from the :ref:`proc_exec_body` (i.e.: ``outputs: { "<outputID>": {} }``).

+.. [#resValRefForce]
+    The ``value`` or ``reference`` format is enforced accordingly to the requested ``transmissionMode`` of each respective output.
+    In the case of a file-like complex data, ``value`` would force the file contents to be embedded inline in the document, whereas ``reference`` would use a link (its usual default behavior).
+Similarly, a literal data type would have its output placed inline in the document using ``value`` (its usual default behavior), whereas a link would be enforced if ``reference`` was requested.

+.. [#resPreferReturn]
+    Using only the |oap| v2.0 ``Prefer: return`` header parameter, it is not always possible to *enforce* every result combination as when using |oap| v1.0 parameters.
+More specifically, it is not possible to replicate cases where a requested output specifies a ``transmissionMode`` using an *opposite* representation from its "*default minimum*" representation of literal or complex data.
+However, ``Prefer: return`` header is equivalent for cases where *every requested output* uses the default matching the specified or resolved ``transmissionMode`` (i.e.: ``value`` for literal data, ``reference`` for complex data).

 .. fixme:
     reword below, above table results identical for Prefer/mode sync/async,